SWTOR-Slicers/ZG-SWTOR-Tools/README.md

 ### Set all .dds to Raw/Packed.
 It sets all images in the blender project whose names end with the .dds extension to Color Space: Raw and Alpha: Channel Packed, which are the settings our SWTOR shaders expect in order to work properly.
 * It acts on all the images of a scene, and doesn't require a selection of objects.
-(It's typical to set some texture map images, such as complexion maps, to sRGB because that makes them appear a little bit darker.
+(It's typical to set some texturemap images, such as complexion maps, to sRGB because that makes them appear a little bit darker.
 Such a thing should be no longer necessary by using the new customizable shaders' extra Complexion Gamma settings).

 ### Simplify.
 Usually in the Properties Editor > Render Properties >Simplify section, it lets us temporarily switch a few common and somewhat costly options, such as Subdivision Modifiers' levels, number of particles, etc., to lower values, at the scene level.
 For example, we can disable subdivision while animating a character, which will make its meshes react to our posing far faster.